deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/http-iot/readme.md

 ## Connecting to WiFi

-To submit this data to deepstreamHub we'll need an internet connection, and for that we'll use the chip's builtin WiFi and networking functionality.
+To submit this data to deepstream we'll need an internet connection, and for that we'll use the chip's builtin WiFi and networking functionality.

 Include the following headers: